Wonders of the East: Nowell Codex

-Other manuscripts
+Cotton Tiberius manuscript

-The Wonders of the East is also preserved in the Cotton Tiberius B.v, in both Latin and Old English, which was written down around AD 1050.
-Tiberius B. v is considered to be a "book of nature" with "encyclopedic potentiality".
-After fire damage, it measures 260 x 220 mm., making it one of the largest English computus manuscripts.
-As The Wonders of the East appears in both Latin and Old English in Tiberius B. v, it takes up an entire quire of eight, as well as the first two leaves of the next quire, with the Latin written before the Old English.
+The Wonders of the East is also preserved in the Cotton Tiberius B. v, in both Latin and Old English, which was written down around AD 1050.
+The Tiberius manuscript is considered to be a "book of nature" with encyclopedic potentiality.
+After fire damage, it measures 260 by 220 mm, making it one of the largest English computus manuscripts.
+As the text appears in both Latin and Old English in Tiberius B. v, it takes up an entire quire of eight, as well as the first two leaves of the next quire, with the Latin written before the Old English.
 It contains five additions to the text, including an excerpt drawn from the ancient Apocryphon of Jannes and Jambres.

-In addition, it appears in the Oxford Bodleian Library, Bodleian 614 manuscript in Latin.
-Much like The Nowell Codex, Bodleian 614 is difficult to date and is debated by scholars to date anywhere from the early 12th century to the "last quarter" of the 12th century.
-The three manuscripts each differ in text and focus, but “all the Anglo-Saxon versions derive ultimately from a continental group of Latin texts, almost all of which share a basic epistolary framework entirely lacking in the Anglo-Saxon versions, and in which a variously-named traveler reports back to his emperor.”
-More specifically, The Wonders of the East is initially from Greek origin.
-It was then “taken from a Latin collection of Mirabilia” (Wrenn 253).
-Furthermore, Alexander's Letter to Aristotle, also in the Nowell Codex, shares similar subject matter with The Wonders of the East and probably has a similar origin.
-The Anglo-Saxon Wonders of the East exists in many manuscripts with a similar epistolary structure, “in which either a character variously named Feramen, Feramus, or Fermes writes to the Emperor Hadrian (A.D.
-117-38), or a figure called Premo, Premonis, Perimenis, or Parmoenis writes to Hadrian’s predecessor, the Emperor Trajan (A.D 98-116), to report on the many marvels he has witnessed on his travels.”